Orangevale Bicycle Accident Lawyer

 Watch the video below for safety tips on how to share the road while riding a bike.Bicycle Accident Lawyer in Orangevale

 I’m Ed Smith, an Orangevale Bicycle Accident Attorney.
 When a bicyclist is involved in an accident with a motor vehicle, the consequences can be devastating.
-Please do not hesitate to contact me right away if you or your loved one has been injured- your recovery could depend on prompt action.
-I can be reached at 916.921.6400 or 800.404.5400 and online for free and friendly advice.
+Please do not hesitate to contact our injury lawyers right away if you or your loved one has been injured.
+Your recovery could depend on prompt action.
+We can be reached at 916.921.6400 or 800.404.5400 and online for free and friendly advice.

 Photo by bruce mars from Pexels